Eunoia... Almost

 Is there a minotaur in your ear?

-Following these dead waves as they pass from sound into silence heard only by neuron receptors that shoot off sparks in ways that I simply don’t understand
+only by neuron receptors that shoot off sparks in ways that I simply don’t

 I don’t